|Stanley Messer Ph.D.

 Short Term Psychodynamic Therapy

-Stanley B. Messer is Dean of the Graduate School of Applied and Professional Psychology (GSAPP) at Rutgers University.
-Previous to becoming dean in 2001, he was Chairperson of the Department of Clinical Psychology at GSAPP.
+Stanley B. Messer was Dean of the Graduate School of Applied and Professional Psychology (GSAPP) at Rutgers University from 2001-20016.
+Previous to becoming dean, he was Chairperson of the Department of Clinical Psychology at GSAPP from 1992-2001.
 He is interested in the application of psychodynamic theory and research to the brief and integrative therapies and has contributed to the debate on evidence-based practice.
 His most recent co-edited volumes are Essential Psychotherapies: Theory and Practice, 3rd ed.
 (2011), and Case Studies within Psychotherapy Trials: Expanding the Gold Standard (in press).
 He also co-authored Models of Brief Psychodynamic Therapy: A Comparative Approach (1995).